Data-backed snapshot

 What the 2026 Policy Changes Mean for Nurses

-For Nurses pursuing PSLF, the SAVE Plan injunction means:
+For Nurses pursuing PSLF, the SAVE Plan transition means:

 - If you were already on IBR: Continue making payments and submit your annual Employer Certification Form.